-- Communicate frequently with kindergarten teachers and parents to share classroom events, activities, and accomplishments to promote transition. - Collaborate with grantee and other delegate agencies to acquire transitional information, resources and supplies for all families.
+- Frequent communicate between Head Start teachers, kindergarten teachers, and parents to share classroom events, activities, and accomplishments that promote an effective transitional plan. - Collaboration with grantee and other delegate agencies to acquire transitional information, resources and supplies for all families.

 - DGKHS' CCR Parent Surveys

 - Family Liaison logs

-- Anecdotal records of teacher and paraprofessional transitional needs
+- Anecdotal records of teacher and paraprofessional transitional plans

-Program Goal 2: All Head Start children will receive culturally and linguistically responsive high-quality health, mental health and nutrition services so they are ready to succeed in school.
+Program Goal 2: All Head Start children will receive culturally and linguistically responsive high-quality health, mental health and nutrition services in preparation to succeed in school.
 Services will engage parents as lifelong educators and learners, support families in making connections to peers and community, improve parent and child relationships, and improve family well-being.

-Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 2 A. 100% of the children will receive • Through Year 5, • 100% of the • 100% of the physical and mental well-being 100% of the children will receive children will assessments children will timely health, receive timely receive timely dental, vision, and health, dental, health, dental, hearing screenings vision, and vision, and and referrals, as hearing hearing needed, by screenings and screenings and following the Head referrals, as referrals, as Start Performance needed, by needed, following Standards, DPS following the And the Head Start expectations, and Head Start Performance best practices.
-Performance Standards.
-Standards, DPS expectations, and best practices.
-100% of children who require • Through Year 5, Systems are in place Systems are in follow-up service will have systems will be in and follow-up for place and follow- support plans and systems place and follow- 100% of the up for 100% of developed along with family up for 100% of children who the children who members. the children who require service require service require follow-up through a support through a support service through a plan which involves plan which support plan the child's family. involves the which involves child's family. the child's family.
+Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 2 A. 100% of the children will receive • Through Year 5, • 100% of the • 100% of the • 100% of the physical and mental well-being 100% of the children will receive children will children will assessments children will timely health, receive timely receive timely receive timely dental, vision, and health, dental, health, dental, health, dental, hearing screenings vision, and vision, and And vision, and and referrals, as hearing hearing hearing needed, by screenings and screenings and screenings and following the Head referrals, as referrals, as referrals, as Start Performance needed, by needed, by needed, following Standards, DPS following the following the the Head Start expectations, and Head Start Head Start Performance best practices.
+Performance Performance Standard A full-time bilingual Standards, DPS Standards, DPS requirements. assistant has been expectations, and expectations, and added exclusively to best practices. best practices. the Health component The support of a full- during the initial time bilingual months of the school assistant has been year to secure timely pivotal in meeting and accurate the Health screenings by both component during registered nurses. the initial months of Consideration is being the school year to made to separate secure timely and Disabilities from accurate screenings Mental Health services by both registered by two staff members nurses. for increased Approximately 4% of our students have